 Climate Change Tip 3:

 Systemic racism in America reflects an intersection of many issues like health care, food, housing, and jobs but includes environmental racism, as well.
-People of color will be disproportionately affected by climate change.
+People of color and other minorities will be disproportionately affected by climate change.
 Be sure to support racial justice groups that include environmental justice in their demands.

 Climate Change Tip 4:

 Reuse and Rethink Your Plastic Use

 99% of plastic production is made from chemicals sourced from fossil fuels.
 91% of the plastic produced is never recycled.
 It ends up in landfills, rivers and oceans, or is incinerated.
 Avoid bags, utensils, straws, and single use containers made of plastic.
 Bring your own containers to restaurants and for take out.
 Buy in bulk.
 Repurpose containers.
 Consider the impact of the type of packaging at the point of purchase.

 We need a critical mass of people demanding action to create the required systemic changes.
 A majority of Americans believe in the urgency of taking action on climate change but are not actively involved.Take a risk and engage people in your own concerns and actions on climate.